dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/the-beauty-of-asymmetric-encryption-rsa-crash-course-for-developers.md

 <a href="https://www.flickr.com/photos/130657798@N05/19051127700" title="Clock Arithmetic by Dustin Moris Gorski, on Flickr"><img src="https://c1.staticflickr.com/1/294/19051127700_2dd7074ef4_o.gif" alt="Clock Arithmetic"></a>
 <p>The dark circle represents the clock.
 The blue numbers represent the value 17.
 If you arrange all numbers from 1 to 17 clockwise in a loop, then the end value results in 5.
 In other words 17 mod 12 equals 5.</p>
 <p>The short-cut and common way of calculating the modulus is by dividing the original value by x.
 The reminder equals the modulus.</p>
-<p>The modulus of a and b is a great one-way function, because it is fairly simple and has an infinite amount of possible values giving the same result.</p>
+<p>The modulus operation is a great one-way function, because it is fairly simple and has an infinite amount of possible values giving the same result.</p>

 <h3>Prime numbers</h3>
 <p>Prime numbers are the last important building block of the RSA algorithm.</p>